 Partnering with safety-net providers lets us collaboratively hone our strategies to improve care for patients who face barriers in accessing quality health care.
 Together, we are developing innovative ways to engage hard-to-reach populations, provide care to non-English speaking patients and proactively connect patients to social and financial support systems.

-Furthermore, our Kaiser Permanente clinicians provide hundreds of c hours providing medical care, consultation, and technical assistance in care delivery to communities served by the safety net.
+Additionally, our Kaiser Permanente clinicians donate hundreds of clinical hours, providing medical care, consultation and technical assistance to communities served by the safety net.
 Our partnerships help fill gaps in coverage and access, create high-impact programs and inform public policy.

 People with diabetes, heart disease or hypertension are 2 to 4 times more likely to have a heart attack or stroke — and about 65 percent of those individuals will die of these events.
 Research has shown that people of color are far more likely to be impacted by diabetes, heart attacks and strokes, which only furthers health disparities in our communities.

 Since 2002, Kaiser Permanente has been using a simple combination of medication and lifestyle changes shown to reduce heart attacks and strokes suffered by more than 60 percent among our members.
 Today, we promote this life-saving program among community health organizations that are part of the safety net.
 We do this by sharing the expertise of our physicians and by providing grants that enable community health centers who are implementing this hypertension control program to reach unprecedented levels of clinical performance.

 Support for Health Professions

 The need for innovative safety-net leaders trained in health system transformation and performance improvement has never been greater.
 At Kaiser Permanente, we provide investments in leadership development and education to prepare the next generation of safety-net health care professionals: